 Frequently Asked Questions

-Can either party request a bench trial, or must both agree?
+Is it possible for one party to request a bench trial, or must both parties agree?

-In criminal cases, the defendant can usually request a bench trial.
-But, this can depend on jurisdictional laws.
-In civil cases, both parties must typically agree to waive the jury trial in favor of a bench trial.
+In criminal cases, the defendant can typically request a bench trial, but this may vary based on jurisdictional laws.
+In civil cases, both parties usually need to agree to waive a jury trial in favor of a bench trial.

-Yes, bench trials are typically public, like jury trials.
-But, the court may limit attendance or close the proceedings.
-It does this to protect privacy or sensitive information.
+Yes, bench trials are typically public proceedings, akin to jury trials.
+However, the court may restrict attendance or close the proceedings to safeguard privacy or sensitive information.

-What happens if I disagree with the judge’s verdict in a bench trial?
+What recourse do I have if I disagree with the judge’s verdict in a bench trial?

 If you disagree with the verdict, you may have the right to appeal.
-An appeal is a request for a higher court to review the trial court’s decision.
-It is for legal errors that could have changed the outcome.
+An appeal entails requesting a higher court to review the trial court’s decision for legal errors that could have impacted the outcome.

 How does the appeal process differ from a bench trial?

-The appeal process is not a new trial.
-It is a review of the record from the original trial to find legal errors.
-Appellate courts typically do not hear witness testimony or consider new evidence.
+The appeal process involves reviewing the record from the original trial for legal errors.
+Appellate courts generally do not hear witness testimony or consider new evidence, focusing solely on legal arguments.

-What are the most common pre-trial motions in a bench trial?
+What are some common pre-trial motions in a bench trial?

 How can I prepare for a bench trial?